 Once a week, turn on the car, let it idle, and park it in a new position.
 This will save your battery and tires.” ~The Seasoned Spouse

-At least once a month:
+At least once a month, maintain parked cars by:

 - Drive it on some short-distance errands, or lend it to someone else to drive around for a day.
 As mentioned above, it would be better to do this weekly, but it is essential to do it at least monthly.
 When you drive the vehicle, you are letting the engine heat up and burn off some of the dangerous condensation that could be forming inside it.
 You are also keeping engine parts lubricated with oil.